Paul Hamlyn: Early life

 He was born Paul Bertrand Wolfgang Hamburger in Berlin, Germany, in 1926.
 His parents were Richard Hamburger, a paediatrician at the Charité Hospital in Berlin, and his wife, Lili, a Quaker of Polish descent.

-When the National Socialists came to power and his father was forced out of his profession, the Hamburger family, who were Jewish, moved to London.
-Upon their arrival, the family lived in St. John's Wood and Paul was educated at St. Christopher's, a Quaker school in Letchworth, Hertfordshire.
+When the Nazis came to power and his father was forced out of his profession, the Hamburger family, who were Jewish, moved to London.
+Upon their arrival, the family lived in St. John's Wood and the young Hamburger was educated at the St Christopher School in Letchworth, Hertfordshire.

 His father died in 1940 when Paul was 14.
 Shortly afterwards he changed his surname to Hamlyn, which he picked out of the telephone directory.

 Career

 He began his publishing career in 1949, selling books from a wheelbarrow in Camden, north-west London.
 In 1965 he set up Music for Pleasure records as a joint venture with EMI.
 He transformed Paul Hamlyn Group and Octopus Publishing Group, now owned by Hachette Livre, into major UK publishing houses.

 His success was developed on the idea of publishing eye-catching, glossy books in colour that appealed to a non-literary retail market.
 In 1961, for example, he published Marguerite Patten's seminal domestic cookery book Everyday Cook Book in Colour, a great success that established Hamlyn in the cookery retail market.
 The Everyday Cook Book in Colour had sold in excess of one million copies by 1969.
 Hamlyn used colour at a time when it was unusual and expensive for book publishers to do so, accessing printers and publishers in Czechoslovakia, such as Artia, for the purpose.
 It was one of several innovations that included selling his books in retail outlets such as supermarkets and hardware shops, in addition to the usual literary outlets.

+He published a number of book series including the Hamlyn All-Colour Paperbacks, The Portraits of Greatness and The Colour Library of Art.